 Take the centuries old conflict in Ireland.
 There people groups that have lived on the same island for centuries, have turned the labels Protestant and Catholic into hate speech.
 The same can be true in other cultures where labels such as Sunni and Shia carry distasteful connotations similar to words used to describe people of color in the United States in times past.

-As this is being written, talking heads and politicians continue to talk about political rhetoric.
-They want the political rhetoric to be toned down because it is driving people over the edge.
-It is true, the rhetoric is a out of control, but the reason it is out of control is the way words are being used in the rhetorical outbursts.
+As this is being written, pundits and politicians continue to talk of political rhetoric.
+They want the political rhetoric toned down because it is driving people over the edge.
+It is true, the rhetoric is out of control, but the reason it is out of control is the way words are being used in the rhetorical outbursts.

 The fellow who spent months plotting to kill Republican Congressmen did not take his actions because of political rhetoric.
 He armed himself and hunted down members of Congress because the words used to describe these officials were influencing him the way words can influence a police officer.